barcesat/stxros/README.md

          python ~/stxros/src/stx_control/scripts/er9_print_angles.py --mc_ip=132.68.161.26

    - The second script moves the motors.
 It is an interactive script and can be launch with the following command.
-Again to top the script use 'Ctrl + c: python ~/stxros/src/stx_control/scripts/er9_cmd_move.py --mc_ip=132.68.161.26
+In order to stop the script use 'Ctrl + c: python ~/stxros/src/stx_control/scripts/er9_cmd_move.py --mc_ip=132.68.161.26
 - _Exit the system:_

     press 'Ctrl + c' on terminal window.